Ardito Desio: Exploration of mountains in Asia

+First ascent of K2

 From 1952 to 1955, he led 3 expeditions to the Karakorum Range and Hindu Kush.
-The first was a preliminary expedition; the second, the main expedition for the first ascent of K2 (8,611 m, second highest peak in the world); the third, for geological, geophysical and ethnographical researches.
+The first was a preliminary expedition; the second, the main expedition for the first ascent of K2 (8,611 m, the second highest peak in the world); the third, for geological, geophysical and ethnographical researches.
 The results of the studies carried out during these expeditions have been published in many papers and more largely developed in 8 volumes of scientific character.

+Later expeditions

 During the summer of 1961, he led an expedition to Badakhshan and Katagan (North¬eastern Afghanistan) with a geological and geophysical program, and in the summer of 1962 he led another expedition to the Karakorum Range, exploring geologically the upper Hunza valley and the Chogo Lumba, the Basha and the Hoh Lumba glacier valleys.

-In 1967 and 1968 he carried out geohydrological investigations in the Mu River basin (Central Burma) for a UN irrigation project, while in the 1970 he developed a geological study in Mindanao (Philippines).
+In 1967 and 1968 he carried out geohydrological investigations in the Mu River basin (Central Burma) for a UN irrigation project, while in 1970 he developed a geological study in Mindanao (Philippines).

 In northern Pakistan Desio carried out three other geological expeditions during the summers of 1971 (Middle Indus Valley), 1973 (Gilgit-Skardu) and 1975 (Punjab and Gilgit).

 By invitation of Academia Sinica, in June 1980, after a scientific symposium in Beijing, Desio crossed Southern Tibet with a team of Chinese scientists.

-In 1989 he planned, organized and realized a permanent high altitude scientific laboratory-observatory in a prefabricated glass and aluminum pyramid-shaped structure, which was installed at an altitude of 5,050 m at the base of Mount Everest.
-The aim was to grant multidisciplinary scientific investigations at high quote.
-The “Pyramid” is still in existence and the laboratory still works.
+In 1989 he planned, organized and realized a permanent high-altitude scientific laboratory-observatory in a prefabricated glass and aluminum pyramid-shaped structure, which was installed at an altitude of 5,050 m at the base of Mount Everest.
+The aim was to grant multidisciplinary scientific investigations at high quotient.
+The "Pyramid" is still in existence and the laboratory still works.